insected/bobbae_gcp-wiki/CDN.md

 ## Types of CDN

-CDN is an umbrella term spanning different types of content delivery services: video streaming, software downloads, web and mobile content acceleration, licensed/managed CDN, transparent caching, and services to measure CDN performance, load balancing, Multi CDN switching and analytics and cloud intelligence.
-CDN vendors may cross over into other industries like security, with DDoS protection and web application firewalls (WAF), and WAN optimization.
+CDN is an umbrella term spanning different types of content delivery services: video streaming, software downloads, web and mobile content acceleration, licensed/managed CDN, transparent caching, and services to measure CDN performance, load balancing, Multi CDN switching and analytics, and cloud intelligence.
+CDN vendors may cross over into other industries like security, with [DDoS](DDoS) protection and web application firewalls (WAF), and WAN optimization.

 https://blog.cdnsun.com/how-to-compare-cdn-networks-a-pro-guide/